Vice-President of Zimbabwe

 The vice-president of Zimbabwe is the second highest political position obtainable in Zimbabwe.
-Currently there is a provision for two vice-presidents, who are appointed by the president of Zimbabwe.
-The vice-presidents are designated as "First" and "Second" in the Constitution of Zimbabwe; the designation reflects their position in the presidential order of succession.
+Between 1987 and 1990, there was a provision for only one vice-president; since 1990 there is a provision for two.
+The vice-presidents are appointed by the president of Zimbabwe, and are designated as "First" and "Second" in the Constitution of Zimbabwe; the designation reflects their position in the presidential order of succession.

 Under the ruling ZANU–PF party, the vice-presidential post ranked first in the order of succession has traditionally been reserved for a representative of the party's historical ZANU wing (mainly ethnic Shona), while the other vice-presidential post has gone to a representative of the party's historical ZAPU wing (mainly ethnic Northern Ndebele).